8028 Custodial Inventory and Equipment Repair Foreman

 Skills: Must be able to read English language sufficiently to understand written work orders and instructions as well as equipment assembly manuals, wring diagrams, and directions for the proper mixture, use, and disposal/storage of cleaners, solvents, chemicals, and similar products used in custodial services.
 Must be able to instruct other custodial personnel in proper cleaning procedures and the use of custodial supplies and equipment.

 Effort: Maximum physical exertion is required on a daily basis in this job.
 Requires the ability to lift and carry custodial supplies, furniture, and equipment without assistance weighing up to 100 pounds on a frequent basis; must be able to lift and move objects weighing up to 500 pounds with the help of others or with mechanical assistance.
 Prolonged walking or standing and frequent bending, stooping, and reaching is required on a daily basis.
 Requires a full range of physical motion in order to operate manual and electrically-powered equipment and machines to include dollies, pallet jacks, hand trucks, platform trucks, floor scrubbers, high and low speed buffers, carpet extractors, vacuums, and fork lifts.
 Requires the ability to access facilities and areas that may only be accessible by climbing ladders or stairs, bending, reaching on top of partitions, cabinets, bookcases and ledges, moving furniture, supplies, equipment, or office machines by using stairs or in confined spaces.
 Must be able to move throughout assigned areas, as work is performed indoors and out-of-doors.
+Employees in this job classification (job title) are designated as essential employees and must report to work as scheduled when University offices are closed due to severe weather.

 License: A valid Missouri driver’s license is required.